osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

 - `--non-interactive` — skip pauses, auto-confirm
 - `--yes` — auto-confirm internal script prompts
 - `--dry-run` — preview steps without executing
-- `--auto-update` — install and enable a systemd timer that pulls container images daily and restarts containers only if updated (creates `/usr/local/bin/perfsonar-auto-update.sh`, a systemd service and timer)
+- `--auto-update` — install and enable a daily systemd timer that pulls new container images and restarts services **only when the image digest has changed** (runs `install-systemd-units.sh --auto-update`, placing `perfSONAR-auto-update.sh` in `/usr/local/bin/`)
+  > **Note:** Uses image digest comparison, not Docker-specific output strings, so it works correctly with Podman.

 !!! tip "Paths vs. Orchestrator Options"
     **Paths = how you install the testpoint**